YuanZhengWen/YuanZhengWen.github.io/_pages/about.md

 <center> <em> The distribution of the Bx component (MAVEN data from October 2014 to February 2020)in the modified Mars-Solar-Electric field (MSE) coordinates when the average upstream IMF (B = (B1 + B2)/2) is
 significantly (a) sunward (cone angle <60°) and (b) tailward (cone angle >120°) (c) cross-flow (70°< cone angle <110°).
 The average configuration of the tail current sheet structure are marked by the solid black lines. (a)-(c) represent the current sheet configurations without crustal fields effects. (d)-(f) represent the current sheet configurations with crustal fields effects.
 (Image Courtsey of Yuanzheng Wen). </em> </center>

+### Joint Observations of Tail Ion Escape from MAVEN and MEX
+Our study focus for this analysis will be on ions escaping through the Martian magnetotail (as opposed to ion escape in the pickup ion plume or from the extended corona).

 ## Visitors
 <script type="text/javascript" id="clustrmaps" src="//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=a&t=tt&d=rphTqt7Woyt0GpZeYefVxEGyERu-wn2QfPHNRuIxyBc"></script>